OpenEvalProject/evals/manuscripts/elife-64000/v2/manuscript.md

 The number of visited cells may, at first, appear to be essentially equivalent to a spatially normalized distance travelled (as used in idtracker.ai).
 In edge cases, where individuals never stop or always stop, both metrics can be very similar.
 However, one can imagine an individual continuously moving around in the same corner of the arena, which would be counted as an equally good segment for that individual as if it had traversed the whole arena (and thus capturing all variable environmental factors).
 In most cases, using highly restricted movement for training is problematic, and worse than using a shorter segment of the individual moving diagonally through the entire space, since the latter captures more of the variation within background, lighting conditions and the animals movement in the process.

-## Minimizing the variance landscape by normalizing samples
+#### Minimizing the variance landscape by normalizing samples

 A big strength of machine learning approaches is their resistance to noise in the data.
 Generally, any machine learning method will likely still converge – even with noisy data.
 Eliminating unnecessary noise and degrees of freedom in the dataset, however, will typically help the network to converge much more quickly: Tasks that are easier to solve will of course also be solved more accurately within similar or smaller timescales.
 This is due to the optimizer not having to consider various parts of the possible parameter-space during training, or, put differently, shrinking the overall parameter-space to the smallest possible size without losing important information.
 The simplest such optimization included in most tracking and visual identification approaches is to segment out the objects and centering the individuals in the cropped out images.
 This means that (i) the network does not have to consider the whole image, (ii) needs only to consider one individual at a time and (iii) the corners of the image can most likely be neglected.

 Further improving on this, approaches like idtracker.ai align all objects along their most-elongated axis, essentially removing global orientation as a degree of freedom.
-The orientation of an arbitrary object can be calculated for example using an approach often referred to as image-moments (Hu, 1962), yielding an angle within [0-180]∘.
+The orientation of an arbitrary object can be calculated for example using an approach often referred to as image-moments (Hu, 1962), yielding an angle within $[0-180]^{∘}$.
 Of course, this means that:

 ![Figure 8.](https://cdn.elifesciences.org/articles/64000/elife-64000-fig8-v2.jpg)

 **Figure 8.:** Images all stem from the same video and belong to the same identity.
 The video has previously been automatically corrected using the visual identification.
-Each object visible here consists of N images  that have been accumulated into a single image using Mi,i∈[0,N], with mini∈[0,N]⁡Mimin being the element-wise minimum across images.
+Each object visible here consists of N images $M_{i},i\in[0,N]$ that have been accumulated into a single image using $min_{i\in[0,N]}⁡M_{i}$, with min being the element-wise minimum across images.
 The columns represent same samples from the same frames, but normalized in three different ways: In (a), images have not been normalized at all.
 Images in (b) have been normalized by aligning the objects along their main axis (calculated using image-moments), which only gives the axis within 0– 180 degrees.
 In (c), all images have been aligned using posture information generated during the tracking process.
 As the images become more and more recognizable to us from left to right, the same applies to a network trying to tell identities apart: Reducing noise in the data speeds up the learning process.

 Each of these issues adds to the things the network has to learn to account for, widening the parameter-space to be searched and increasing computation time.
 However, barring the first point, each problem can be tackled using the already available posture information.
 Knowing head and tail positions and points along the individual’s center-line, the individual’s heads can be locked roughly into a single position.
 This leaves room only for their rear end to move, reducing variation in the data to a minimum (see Figure 8).
 In addition to faster convergence, this also results in better generalization right from the start and even with a smaller number of samples per individual (see Figure 6).
 For further discussion of highly deformable bodies, such as of rodents, please see Appendix (Appendix L Posture and Visual Identification of Highly-Deformable Bodies).

-## Guiding the training process
+#### Guiding the training process

 Per batch, the stochastic gradient descent is directed by the local accuracy (a fraction of correct/total predictions), which is a simple and commonly used metric that has no prior knowledge of where the samples within a batch come from.
 This has the desirable consequence that no knowledge about the temporal arrangement of images is necessary in order to train and, more importantly, to apply the network later on.

 In order to achieve accurate results quickly across batches, while at the same time making it possible to indicate to the user potentially problematic sequences within the video, we devised a metric that can be used to estimate local as well as global training quality: We term this uniqueness and it combines information about objects within a frame, following the principle of non-duplication; images of individuals within the same frame are required to be assigned different identities by the networks predictions.

 The program generates image data for evenly spaced frames across the entire video.
 All images of tracked individuals within the selected frames are, after every epoch of the training, passed on to the network.
-It returns a vector of probabilities pi⁢j for each image i to be identity j∈[0,N], with N being the number of individuals.
+It returns a vector of probabilities $p_{i⁢j}$ for each image i to be identity $j\in[0,N]$, with N being the number of individuals.
 Based on these probabilities, uniqueness can be calculated as in Box 1, evenly covering the entire video.
-The magnitude of this probability vector per image is taken into account, rewarding strong predictions of maxj⁡{pi⁢j}=1 and punishing weak predictions of maxj⁡{pi⁢j}<1.
+The magnitude of this probability vector per image is taken into account, rewarding strong predictions of $max_{j}⁡{p_{i⁢j}}=1$ and punishing weak predictions of $max_{j}⁡{p_{i⁢j}}<1$.

 Uniqueness is not integrated as part of the loss function, but it is used as a global gradient before and after each training unit in order to detect global improvements.
 Based on the average uniqueness calculated before and after a training unit, we can determine whether to stop the training, or whether training on the current segment made our results worse (faulty data).
 If uniqueness is consistently high throughout the video, then training has been successful and we may terminate early.
 Otherwise, valleys in the uniqueness curve indicate bad generalization and thus currently missing information regarding some of the individuals.
-In order to detect problematic sections of the video we search for values below 1-0.5N, meaning that the section potentially contains new information we should be adding to our training data.
+In order to detect problematic sections of the video we search for values below $1-\frac{0.5}{N}$, meaning that the section potentially contains new information we should be adding to our training data.
 Using accuracy per-batch and then using uniqueness to determine global progress, we get the best of both worlds: A context-free prediction method that is trained on global segments that are strategically selected by utilizing local context information.

 The closest example of such a procedure in idtracker.ai is the termination criterion after protocol 1, which states that individual segments have to be consistent and certain enough in all global segments in order to stop iterating.
 While this seems to be similar at first, the way accuracy is calculated and the terminology here are quite different: (i) Every metric in idtracker.ai's final assessment after protocol one is calculated at segment-level, not utilizing per-frame information.
 Uniqueness works per-frame, not per segment, and considers individual frames to be entirely independent from each other.
 It can be considered a much stronger constraint set upon the network’s predictive ability, seeing as it basically counts the number of times mistakes are estimated to have happened within single frames.
 Averaging only happens afterwards. (ii) The terminology of identities being unique is only used in idtracker.ai once after procotol one and essentially as a binary value, not recognizing its potential as a descendable gradient.
 Images are simply added until a certain percentage of images has been reached, at which point accumulation is terminated. (iii) Testing uniqueness is much faster than testing network accuracy across segments, seeing as the same images are tested over and over again (meaning they can be cached) and the testing dataset can be much smaller due to its locality.
 Uniqueness thus provides a stronger gradient estimation, while at the same time being more local (meaning it can be used independently of whether images are part of global segments), as well as more manageable in terms of speed and memory size.

 In the next four sections, we describe the training phases of our algorithm (1-3), and how the successfully trained network can be used to automatically correct trajectories based on its predictions (4).

-## The initial training unit
+##### The initial training unit

 All global segments are considered and sorted by the criteria listed below in Accumulation of additional segments and stopping-criteria.
 The best suitable segment from the beginning of that set of segments is used as the initial dataset for the network.
 Images are split into a training and a validation set (4:1 ratio).
 Efforts are made to equalize the sample sizes per class/identity beforehand, but there has to always be a trade-off between similar sample sizes (encouraging unbiased priors) and having as many samples as possible available for the network to learn from.
 Thus, in order to alleviate some of the severity of dealing with imbalanced datasets, the performance during training iterations is evaluated using a categorical focal loss function (Lin et al., 2020).
 Focal loss down-weighs classes that are already reliably predicted by the network and in turn emphasizes neglected classes.
 An Adam optimizer (Bengio et al., 2015) is used to traverse the loss landscape towards the global (or to at least a local) minimum.